zarr-developers/zarr-python/docs/index.rst

         Quick Start
         ^^^^^^^^^^^

         New to Zarr?
 Check out the quick start guide.
-It contains an introduction to Zarr's main concepts and links to additional tutorials.
+It contains a brief introduction to Zarr's main concepts and links to additional tutorials.

         +++